There are currently

 Care should be taken to keep children and pets away from algae, and prevent them

-park opens at 7:00 a.m. and closes at sunset.
+The park opens at 7:00 a.m. and closes at sunset.

-$7 per vehicle for day use.
+$7 per vehicle

-Permitted on leash no longer than 6'
+Permitted on leash no longer than 6 feet.
+License required.

-No swimming allowed in the
+No swimming in the lakes.

-wheelchair accessible trails and accessible group picnic areas.
+Gravel wheelchair-accessible trails and accessible group picnic areas.